The most comprehensive and advanced reflux care in one place

 Our care team includes doctors specializing in the fields of gastroenterology, otolaryngology (oh-toe-lair-in-GOLL-oh-jee; the medical study of the ears, nose and throat), and thoracic (tho-RAS-ik; the area of the body between the neck and abdomen) surgery.
 In addition, a nutritionist completes the circle of care by providing dietary support to your overall treatment plan.

 An accurate diagnosis of your symptoms is important to develop your personal treatment plan.
 Using advanced digital technology, your care team will complete a comprehensive diagnostic evaluation.
 While medication is traditionally the first treatment option for reflux, our knowledgeable team strives to give you alternative treatment options as well.
 For some people with reflux, a successful diet-based treatment approach may help avoid the cost and potential side effects and complications of long-term medication use.
-In some cases, your reflux care team may suggest a surgical procedure as the best long-term treatment option for you.
+In some cases, your reflux care team may suggest a noninvasive or surgical procedure as the best long-term treatment option for you.

 Long term use of medication and ongoing symptoms could suggest other potential causes or contributing factors of your symptoms.
 Our multidisciplinary approach combines expertise from all three specialties to find and treat other contributing factors allowing the body to heal and symptoms to resolve.

 If you suffer from reflux, you’re not alone.
 An estimated 20 percent of people of all ages living in the United States are affected by reflux.